0x00Ethan/equationsdk/README.md

 # Equation SDK

-🛠 An SDK for building applications on top of Equation.
+🛠 An SDK for building applications on top of Equation, Only supports Arbitrum One network.

 ## Installing